 Financial Aid Suspension may be appealed due to extenuating or mitigating circumstances, such as serious illness/injury or the death of an immediate family member.

 Step 1 – Complete the Satisfactory Academic Progress Appeal Form.

 - The specific reasons which contributed to the students’ lack of progress and

 - The steps being taken to ensure academic progress, if reinstated and

 - Meet with an Academic Advisor to review the student’s written appeal explaining in detail the specific reasons which contributed to the student’s lack of progress and the measures being taken to ensure academic progress if the student is reinstated.

 - Include an academic plan approved by an academic advisor to show how the student will meet the minimum requirements of financial aid academic progress within the maximum time frame of eligibility.
+Include all semesters and courses necessary to meet degree requirements.
 Students who do not follow the academic plan and do not have an approved revised academic plan will no longer be eligible for aid until they meet the requirements of reinstatement.

 Step 2 – Make an appointment with your academic counselor to discuss your academic goals and plans and have them fill out their sections.

 Step 3 – Make an appointment with a Financial Aid Specialist to discuss the SAP policy and the appeal process and to submit the form.

 Step 4 – The student will be notified by email of the decision.
 Thereafter, any appeals or comments must be made in writing to the Financial Aid Advisory Board.
 The decision of the Financial Aid Advisory Board is final.